-The City supports legislation or executive actions to reduce greenhouse gas emissions from transportation by improving fuel economy standards, accelerating the deployment of electric vehicles, and helping create a robust and equitable Transportation Climate Initiative for Virginia to join.
+The City supports legislation and executive actions to reduce greenhouse gas emissions from transportation by improving fuel economy standards, accelerating the deployment of electric vehicles, and helping create a robust and equitable Transportation Climate Initiative for Virginia to join.

-The City supports legislation that will further advance our efforts to combat climate change and promote clean energy, including:
+The City supports legislation and executive actions that will further advance our efforts to combat climate change and promote clean energy through cleaner, smarter transportation and transit, including:

-- Legislation to support the electrification of school bus fleets by pursuing strategies led by local governments rather than those offered and controlled by the utilities; - Legislation to adopt Advanced Clean Cars Program Standards and require vehicle manufacturers to sell more electric vehicles in Virginia;
+- Legislation to support the electrification of school bus fleets by pursuing strategies lead by local governments rather than those offered and controlled by the utilities. - Legislation to adopt Advanced Clean Cars Program Standards and require vehicle manufacturers to sell more electric vehicles in Virginia.